haxtheweb/edtechjoker/fa25/week-3.md

 - You'll work with your pod to implement specific changes brought up in class
 - I'll pull up some examples and discuss things that work well and things that we need to account for.

-## Problems discovered (I'll write these on the board and translate here for after)
--

 ## Remediation
 - Swap codepens / audit the codepen of your pod.
 Look for the following and anything else you don’t understand
 - Clean up your current card CSS so that **media queries work** - this was a common thing that was missing in HW2.